Terrhy999/brawl-hub/README.md

-# Brawl-Hub
+# BrawlHub

 [Brawlhub.net](https://brawlhub.net)

-Brawlhub is a deck analysis tool for Historic Brawl, an arena-only Magic: the Gathering format.
-Brawlhub analyzes thousands of decklists from popular deck-building websites to provide useful insights to help you build your deck.
+BrawlHub is a comprehensive tool designed for Magic: the Gathering Arena's Brawl format.
+It allows players to explore all legal commanders for Brawl decks, analyze card synergies, and discover popular trends within the format.

+### Features

+- Commander Insights: View all legal commanders for Brawl decks, along with their most popular and synergistic cards.

+- Deck Analysis: See the most popular cards and commanders for each color combination.

+- Dynamic Updates: The database is refreshed weekly to ensure the latest decklists and trends are available.